dotherightthing/gsheet-search/README.md

 ## Single-user

 This app is designed to be used by a single user per configured spreadsheet.

-Multiple consecutive users will overwrite each other's data.
+Although editing is not currently supported, when it is multiple consecutive users will overwrite each other's data.

 ## Integration with data source

 The web app reads and writes from a Google Sheet.
 Google Apps Script offers the choice of a 'container-bound' (spreadsheet linked) or 'standalone' project.

 This script is deployed as a 'standalone' project to ensure that integration and testing yields predictable results across both the original and any cloned/test spreadsheets.

-### Gsheet Search web app

-1. Link to the source spreadsheets via the `spreadsheets` array in `Init.js.html`

-### Spreadsheet

-Currently there is no extra functionality provided for the spreadsheet itself.
-Data is manually checked and groomed.

 ## Developing the app